NREL/HPC/docs/Documentation/Applications/comsol.md

 title: Comsol
 ---

-# Using COMSOL Software on the Eagle System
+# Using COMSOL Software
-COMSOL Multiphysics is a versatile finite element analysis and simulation package.
+*COMSOL Multiphysics is a versatile finite element analysis and simulation package.
 The COMSOL Desktop GUI (graphical user interface) offers an environment for building and solving models.
-It provides script-based modeling capabilities.
+It provides script-based modeling capabilities.*

 Currently, we host three floating network licenses and a number of additional modules.
-Issue the command lmstat.comsol to see current license status and COMSOL modules available.
+Issue the command `lmstat.comsol` to see current license status and COMSOL modules available.

-Building a COMSOL Model
+# Building a COMSOL Model
 Extensive documentation is available in the menu: Help > Documentation and in Help > Dynamic Help.
 For beginners, it is highly recommended to follow the steps in Introduction to COMSOL Multiphysics found in Help > Documentation.

-For instructional videos, see the COMSOL website.
+For instructional videos, see the COMSOL (website)[https://www.comsol.com].

 Running COMSOL Interactively
 License status, including how many licenses are presently checked out, can be viewed by invoking the following command: